linea-it/nima/README.md

 ```

 ### input.txt ###
-A descrição dos parâmetros está no próprio arquivo, e pode ser vista [neste template](https://github.com/linea-it/nima/blob/master/input_template.txt).
+The description of the parameters is in the file itself, and it can be seen in [this template](https://github.com/linea-it/nima/blob/master/input_template.txt).
-- cada linha representa um parâmetro.
+- Each line represents one parameter.
-- valor deve respeitar a quantidade de 67 caracteres.
+- The value of the parameter has a limit of 67 characters
-- Os 5 primeiros parâmetros, são referentes ao diretório de inputs **não deve ser alterado**.
+- The first five parameters refer to the input directory **should not be changed!**.

 ### Astrometric positions ###
 The user must provide a ascii file per object with astrometric positions which were determined using some astrometric package.
-See the example for the case [1999RB216](https://github.com/linea-it/nima/blob/master/example/1999RB216.txt) for knowing the format of this file.
+See the example for the case [1999RB216.txt](https://github.com/linea-it/nima/blob/master/example/1999RB216.txt) for knowing the format of this file.
 The columns are composed by:

 - Right Ascension (col. 1-3) in HH MM SS format
 - Declinations (col. 4-6) in DD MM SS format